xoxfaby/BetterUI/README.md

 You can use any tags from the tag based sorting.
 Examples:
 `#s0` to sort scrap by tier ascending.
-`#t14#t28` to sort Tier 1 items by pickup order and tier 2 items randomly
+`#t14#t28` to sort Tier 1 items by pickup order and tier 2 items randomly.

 The full options: